replicatedhq/help-center/content/api/integration-api/provisioning-api.md

 To use this API, configure the `identity` field when packaging your application, [as documented in the Identity Configuration](/docs/packaging-an-application/ldap-integration/)

+### Provisioning API vs. Identity API

+The Provisioning API and Identity API achieve the same goal with different authentication strategies.

+For applications that can support it, the Provisioning API offers data locality and asynchronous updates, giving applications greater performance and control over their user storage.
+In instances where the identity server is unavailable, users can still login to the application, but the data may be stale until the next successful sync.

+In contrast, the Identity API is synchronous, requiring the identity server to be available to successfully authenticate.
+Alternate login methods may be provided to get around identity server unavailability.
+For API-driven applications, allowing users to generate API keys may also allow continued operation until the identity server is back online.

 ![Provisioning API initial sync flow](/images/integration/provision-sync.png)

 ## API Methods